Jammin On the Ones and Twos |

 After observing the class for close to an hour and being completely taken with what I witnessed, I felt ready to sit down with Jordan and learn more about his very lucrative business.

+How did the concept of the Scratch Lab come about?
 My partners and I had the idea a few years ago and we thought that there was a need for people who didn’t have hours and hours on end to try and figure out how to DJ.
 I actually don’t DJ myself – my partners do.
 We looked around to see if the idea existed anywhere, and it didn’t in Canada.

 Who are your partners?